polyfea/core/docs/README.md

 1. Clone the repository to your local machine.
 2. Run `npm install` to install the necessary dependencies.
-3. Execute `npm run start` to start the development server.
+3. Execute `npm run storybook` to start the Storybook server.
-4. Adapt the `src/index.html` file to meet the specific requirements of your development task.

 With these steps, you can easily set up your development environment and make changes to the package as needed.

 Run `npm run build` before commiting to ensure up-to-date documentation in the repository.
+Alternatively you may use [taskfile](https://taskfile.dev/) runner with some efficiency improvements for regular development